 The main effect teething has on sleep is just that teething pain can make babies fussier, and give them a harder time falling asleep, especially since soothing techniques like teethers, or cool washcloths, that babies might depend on to soothe teething pain during the day can’t be used during sleep.

-What can I do to help him through it?
+What can I do to help them through it?

 The American Academy of Pediatrics recommends soothing babies who are fussy during teething to sleep using their normal bedtime routines.
 However, babies who are experiencing teething pain sometimes have trouble falling or staying asleep with a normal routine.